FStarLang/FStar/doc/book/part1/part1_inductives.rst

 Here's the definition of ``append``, a function that concatenates two lists.
-Can you give it a type that proves it always returns a list whose length is the sum of the lengths of its arguments.
+Can you give it a type that proves it always returns a list whose length is the sum of the lengths of its arguments?

 .. literalinclude:: ../code/Part1.Inductives.fst
    :language: fstar